diegoluisr/redassist-case-study/README.md

 Each request is considered an e-commerce sale, so we create a client and its insurance as part of a commerce process.

 When the cart is created, an OTP (one-time password) is sent using a third-party provider.
 This password is sent as an SMS and audio call to validate the insurance requester's identity.
-I created a `hablame` custom module to send SMS and start the call and the `ffmpeg` module to create a custom audio concatenating audio with numeric representations of digits.
+I created a `hablame` custom module to send SMS and start the call and the `FFMPEG` module to create a custom audio concatenating audio that will be the result of numeric representations of digits.

 ## Custom Modules